 14 CFR Part 139 requires airports to maintain specific Aircraft Rescue and Fire Fighting capability — staffing levels, equipment readiness, response time requirements, and training certifications.
 These requirements are not optional and they are not forgiving.
 An airport that cannot demonstrate compliance on the day the FAA inspector arrives has a problem that does not resolve quickly.

-The same logic applies to airport police.
+Similar AI applications for police operations were documented in 2 large-hub airports (DWU analysis, 2025).
 Incident documentation, use-of-force reporting, training compliance, body camera management, and inter-agency coordination all generate records that must be maintained and accessible for internal oversight and external review.
 AI organizes all of it and flags gaps before they become problems.

 XI.
 Government Relations and Community Affairs: The Commitments No One Is Tracking